Summary

 Layered lighting combines natural daylight with ambient and accent lighting.
 Modern fixtures with traditional metalwork are used to add character.
 Individual elements, such as brass chandeliers, are the focal points, aligning with curated ceiling lights design ideas.

-The indian contemporary interiors are filled with rich fabrics.
+Indian contemporary interiors are characterized by rich fabrics.
 Silk cushions, cotton dhurries, brocade curtains, and hand-embroidered throws introduce texture and cultural authenticity, often paired with elegant curtain design ideas.

 Architectural Elements in a Contemporary House in India